-Waiting on God for answers to our prayers is one of the hardest things we face in this life...and everyone must face waiting...it's not a question of if it will happen, because we all will be called on to wait during our life time...the only question that remains, is how we will wait.
-Will we wait with bitterness, anger, discouragement, or fear in our heart... or with an eager anticipation of what God is going to do... knowing that God has promised to take care of us, to meet our needs and to want only the best for us.
-Like so many things in life, we have no control over waiting, but we do have control over how we will react when we are waiting.
+Waiting on God for answers to our prayers is one of the most difficult aspects of faith.
+Everyone must face times of waiting...it's not a question of if it will happen.
+There are so many scriptures that talk to us about waiting, so we know we will all be called on to wait on the Lord.
+The only question that remains is how we will wait.
+Will we wait with bitterness, anger, discouragement, or fear in our heart... or with an eager anticipation of what God is going to do?
+God has promised to take care of us and to meet our needs.
+He wants only the best for us and He always has our best interests at heart.
+Waiting time is not wasted time.
+It always serves a purpose.

-You may feel like you are the only person who has had to wait.
-It may seem to you, like God has abandoned you or forgotten you because you've had to wait for what seem like an unreasonable amount of time.
+You may feel like you are the only person who has had to wait for things to change or to see answers to your prayers.
+It may seem to you like God has abandoned you or forgotten you because you've had to wait for what seems like an unreasonable amount of time.
 The Bible is full of examples of many great people of faith who had to wait many, many years to see the fulfillment of God's promises in their lives.
-Think of Noah...he had 120 years to wait before the flood came and God fulfilled his promise.
+Think of Noah...he had 120 years to wait before the flood came.
 Abraham had been promised he would be the father of many nations, but he was 100 and Sarah 90, before they had their son Issac.
 Joseph endured many years as a slave and then languished in prison, before he saw the fulfillment of God's revelations to him.
 These are just a few examples.
 God is never in a hurry... but He is always on time!

 Messages on Waiting